 What is Freemasonry?

-Freemasonry is a system of morality and ethics that trancends political, racial, financial and secular boundries.
+Freemasonry is a system of morality and ethics that transcends political, racial, financial and secular boundaries.
 It is a belief that all men are created equal, and all deserve respect, love, relief and charity.
 It is a voluntary association of men who have adopted its teachings as a way of life, and seek to improve themselves in their daily existence.
 It is a pursuit of excellence in a world where excellence seems unattainable.
 Teaching morality through symbolism and allegory, its rites and ceremonies instruct its members to cherish the tenets of the `Brotherhood of Man, under the Fatherhood of God´.

 It is sometimes easier to tell non-Masons what Freemasonry is not.
 It is not an organization which solicits membership – all men must come to Freemasonry of their own free will and accord.
 It is not an insurance organization or a benefit society.
 It is not a religion, a creed, or a religious order.
 It is not a charity, but recognizes that the tenet of Charity as a foundation of love for humanity is a duty for all Masons.
-It is not organized for profit, and no member may profit from his association with the Fraternity, upon penalty of explusion.
+It is not organized for profit, and no member may profit from his association with the Fraternity, upon penalty of expulsion.
 It does not dictate to any man as to his religious or secular beliefs and is not a substitute for the connection any man has to his God.
 It is never a forum for discussion of religion, politics, or other partisan affairs.
 Finally, it is not a secret society as it does not conceal its existence, or its purpose.

 Freemasonry seeks to improve all men who would believe that there is a fundamental good in everyone who is not unwilling to live to its precepts.